create3000/x_ite/docs/_posts/getting-started.md

 : A Boolean value (`true` or `false`).
 If the value is true the drawing buffers will not be cleared and will preserve their values.
 The default value for the *preserveDrawingBuffer* attribute is `false`.
 Set *preserveDrawingBuffer* to `true` if you want to save images from the internal canvas.
 Keep in mind setting *preserveDrawingBuffer* to true can have performance implications.

 orderIndependentTransparency
 : A Boolean value (`true` or `false`) to indicate whether order independent transparency rendering technique should be used.
 The default value for the *orderIndependentTransparency* attribute is `false`.
-Can slow down rendering speed if *antialiased* is `true`, but can be used in conjunction with *contentScale*.

 splashScreen
 : A Boolean value (`true` or `false`) to indicate whether the splash screen should be displayed.
 The default value for the *splashScreen* attribute is `true`.
 The display of the splash screen can also be toggled via the browser option »SplashScreen« in JavaScript.
 Call `Browser .setBrowserOption ("SplashScreen", booleanValue)` to toggle the display of the splash screen.